PLEASE READ ALL THE RULES CAREFULLY BEFORE DECIDING ON A MINOR.

 The UT wants to teach students to become T-shaped professionals.
 Apart from in-depth knowledge that is provided in every study programme students can become acquainted with a (completely) different academic discipline through the minors.
 This is not so much about the content of this other discipline as it is about how you would explore this content, how you would learn to communicate with people outside your field of study, and how to judge the context, relevance, and relativity of your own field.

 Minors are there to provide a basis from which a broad spectrum of academic qualifications can be (further) developed.
 Through the minors you will become a more complete graduate with increased chances on the labour market.
-On top of that it is also a fun experience!

 How can I fill up 30 EC with minors?